betseyw15/events.en/help/learn-from-your-peers/experience-manager/sept2023/core-components.md

 title: Empowering Developer Excellence with AEM Core Components
 description: Accelerating website development and reducing maintenance costs with Web Content Management (WCM) Core Components.
 A live demonstration showcasing how to transform a teaser component into a card-style component with multiple design variations.
 Best practices for optimizing your Style Systems.
 A step-by-step demonstration of deploying UI changes efficiently using the front-end pipeline.
 feature-set: Experience Manager Sites
-feature: Core Components, Developing, Style Systems
+feature: Core Components, Developing, Style System
 topic: Development
 role: Developer
 level: Beginner, Intermediate